 This is pretty much your best option if you're just getting started into sewing.
 There's no feature this simple machine does not have.
 It'll make your sewing journey more manageable, and you'll still be able to accomplish great results.

-Buying Guides: What to Look for When Buying a Serger for Heavy fabrics
+What to Look for When Buying a Serger for Heavy fabrics?

 We’ve been there before.
 You’re trying to buy something, but you just don’t know what to look for.
 To help you choose the best serger for thick fabrics, we’ve narrowed down the most valuable features any machine must have.